top of page

 Why Did I Become a Doula?

-Later, as an adult, my mom called me to say that my aunt would be entering hospice at her house.
+Doula work also came to me in a sort of round about way.
+As an adult, my mom called me to say that my aunt would be entering hospice.
 She asked me to come home and be with her during the final days.
 I communicated with the medical staff, remembered the logistics of where medicine needed to go, and made sure everyone ate and rested.
 She died surrounded by her closest people, loving her, talking to her, and singing.
 It was a dignified death.
-After, I told my story to a friend and she taught me the word, "doula."
+After, I told my story to a friend and who taught me the word, "doula."

 After that, I started to get curious about being a doula and learned that in addition to "death doulas" there are also "birth doulas."
 Right around that time, a friend was pregnant and asked if I had ever considered becoming a doula.
 It was the final little push that I needed to start seriously looking for a training program.

-Shout out to Wellesley, a historically women's college, where many of my small-town values were challenged and expanded.
-I went from giving rides to Planned Parenthood because it was what my friends and classmates needed to loudly supporting everyone's right to bodily autonomy and choice.
+Shout out to Wellesley, an historically women's college, where many of my small-town values were challenged and expanded.
+I learned what it meant to come from a low-income background, and how that intersected with my white privilege.
 Women & Gender Studies courses blew my mind in the best ways.
+I went from giving rides to Planned Parenthood because it was what my friends and classmates needed, to loudly supporting everyone's right to bodily autonomy and choice.

-I'm not surprised that I ended up in a relational field.
-I come from three generations of caregivers running the spectrum from infant and child care to elderly care.
+Looking back, I'm not surprised that I ended up in a relational field.
+I come from three generations of caregivers running the spectrum from infant/childcare to elderly care.
 I've worked with young children my whole life: my own 5 siblings, babysitting in my small town in MA, researching imagination in preschools during college, joining TFA on the West Side of Chicago, and leading an elementary school in Harlem, NY.
-Small children puking on you definitely prepares you for some aspects of birth!
+Small children puking directly into your hands definitely prepares you for some aspects of birth!
+All of those experiences made me a calm presence in a crisis, another strength in the birth room.
+I'm hard to surprise!

 chicago doula Melissa Haley at first birth center birth holding baby